Advertisement

 Frankenstein by Mary Shelley as a Gothic Novel

 What is a Gothic novel and how is Frankenstein a Gothic novel?
-Frankenstein is a Gothic novel that includes mystery, confidentiality, and disturbing psychology to see the sights of the story of the disaster-prone monster of Victor Frankenstein.
+Frankenstein is a Gothic novel in that it employs mystery, confidentiality, and disturbing psychology to see the sights of the story of the disaster-prone monster of Victor Frankenstein.
 The “Gothic” appeared as a literary genre in the 1750s.
 It is styled by mystical elements, unfathomable and secretive events; settings in historic and lonely locations, and psychological hints commonly related to family-changing aspects and intimidating sexuality.

 How is Frankenstein by Mary Shelley a Gothic Novel?